jxpettigrew/jxpettigrew.github.io/_posts/2024-12-09-nand2tetrispart1.markdown

 The demultiplexer gate performs the opposite of the multiplexer operation: that is, it takes an input and assigns it to one of two different output channels.
 To implement it, we need to use two And gates: one takes the values of the input and the inversion of the selection bit and outputs *a*, while the other takes the values of the input and the selection bit and outputs *b*.

 ### 16-bit gates
 The next part of the assignment involves implementing 16-bit versions of the Not, And, Or, and Mux gates.
-This is very simple, as it just requires performing sixteen bitwise operations on the 16-bit buses being input using the corresponding 1-bit gates we just designed.
+This requires simply performing sixteen bitwise operations on the 16-bit input buses using the corresponding 1-bit gates we just designed.
 For example, the parts for the And gate look like this:
 ```
 PARTS:
 And(a=a[0], b=b[0], out=out[0]);